-Florida Gov. DeSantis slams school closure idea
+Florida Gov. DeSantis slams school closure idea, says it's 'off the table'

 CLICK HERE TO GET THE FOX NEWS APP

-He said Florida is open for business.
+He added that Florida is open for business.

 "We have everything -- like theme parks, all that have been open for months," DeSantis continued.
 "And we have kids in school in person.
 Parents have the option to opt for virtual [learning] if they want, but they have the in-person [option], which is very, very important."